-To reinforce concepts introduced in Programming in Java, provide further practical experience with algorithms and data structures, and prepare students for the Part IB Further Java course.
+To reinforce concepts introduced in Object-Oriented Programming, provide further practical experience with algorithms and data structures, and prepare students for the Part IB Further Java course.

 Lecture

 The lecture describes the requirements for the first assessed exercise of the Part IB Further Java course.